Hypatia-Energy-Modelling-Framework/Hypatia/doc/source/intro.rst

 * Able to adopt arbitary resolutions in time for each modelling year, allowing to consider the full hourly variability of both demand and supply sides.

-* Compuationally affrodable in running large model applications due to its element-wise matrix-based mathematical formulation

 * Have a fully transparent and open-source code, flexible to any possible future modification and integration